brainglobe/brainglobe.github.io/docs/source/tutorials/howto-process-for-template-building.md

 We will use some serial-section two-photon microscopy images of whole zebra finch brains as an example.

 :::{note}
 After preparation, you will probably need access to a high-performance computing (HPC) platform to build a template.
-On the HPC, you will need to have ANTs and the optimizedANTs scripts installed and available on your path.
+On the HPC, you will need to have ANTs and the optimizedANTs scripts installed and available on your path (these won't work on Windows systems!).
 See our [installation guide](https://github.com/brainglobe/brainglobe-template-builder/blob/main/README.md) for more details.

 However, to follow this how-to guide, you will only need
 * Your input images